the main Central Park Church of Christ page.

 14

-And the armies of heaven “ekolouthei” (accompanied) Him on white horses having been clothed in clean white linen.
+And the "strateuma" (armies / soldiers) of heaven "ekolouthei" (accompanied) Him on white horses having been clothed in clean white linen.

 We do not know exactly who the 'soldiers' in this army are at this point.
 They may be the saints, as the text points out that they have been clothed in white linen which implies that they've had a change of wardrobe recently.
-Or as the phrase is very general in ... (ignore pun, keep moving)... in context, it could be made up of angels, or perhaps whoever, or whatever, was standing around in heaven with nothing else to do and is all of the above (ignore pun....).
+Or as the phrase is very general in ... (ignore pun, keep moving)... in context, it could be made up of angels (there are how many 'legions' of them available, see Matthew 26), or perhaps whoever, or whatever, was standing around in heaven with nothing else to do, and/or, could be all of the above (ignore pun....).

 15